noureddein/reading-notes/lvl-401/Class-17.md

 ## How to use Web scraping?
-  1. Fiest, we need to import some libraries.
+  1. First, we need to import some libraries.
 ```
     import requests
     import urllib.request